turingschool-examples/frontend-mod-1-prework/section1/README.md

 You will likely spend the majority of your time in Module 1 in either the Terminal or your text editor (Atom).
 When you're new to programming, the terminal can seem like a scary place, but it has some advantages over other means of interacting with your computer.
 Perhaps the greatest advantage is that it allows programmers to build tools that they can share with each other without going through the process of creating a graphical user interface.
 This makes it easy to share code quickly so that it can be used in multiple projects.

 You already have had some exposure to the terminal in [Mod 0, Session 2: Terminal and Command Line](http://mod0.turing.io/session2/#terminal-and-command-line).
-Let's do a little more practice!
+Let's get a little more practice!

 ### Explore and Practice

 Visit the [Turing Terminal](https://learn-terminal.turing.io/) and read through the Learn section as needed.
 Explore the Playground as needed.
 Complete all three Challenges.
 Take a screenshot of your "complete" notification and keep on your desktop or in a file; it will be part of your [deliverables](#Deliverables) at the end of this section.
+[This is a guide on taking screenshots on a Mac](https://support.apple.com/en-us/HT201361).

 ## Making Things, Navigating

 ### Commands

-Lets get a little practice using `touch` and `mkdir` to create files and directories, and `ls` and `cd` to navigate the directory structure and check-in.
+In the following section, you will get a little practice using `touch` and `mkdir` to create files and directories, and `ls` and `cd` to navigate the directory structure and check-in.

 ### Terminal Practice